-Wee ones: How many cupcakes can you count in each row going across?
+Wee Ones: How many cupcakes can you count in each row going across?

 Bonus: If 4 of them have coffee frosting, how many don't?

-Big kids: If you instead had 3 kinds of cupcake cake — chocolate, yellow, and red velvet — with 5 kinds of frosting — chocolate, vanilla, coffee, cream cheese, and pink — how many combinations of 1 cake flavor and 1 frosting flavor could you come up with?
+Big Kids: If you instead had 3 kinds of cupcake cake -- chocolate, yellow, and red velvet -- with 5 kinds of frosting -- chocolate, vanilla, coffee, cream cheese, and pink -- how many combinations of 1 cake flavor and 1 frosting flavor could you come up with?

-The sky’s the limit: If the number of cake flavors and icing flavors add up to 10, and together they can make 24 cake/icing pairs, how many cake and icing flavors could there be?
+The Sky's the Limit: If the number of cake flavors and icing flavors add up to 10, and together they can make 24 cake/icing pairs, how many cake and icing flavors could there be?

-Wee ones: 4 cupcakes.
+Wee Ones: 4 cupcakes.

 Bonus: 8 cupcakes.

 Bonus: You'll need 7 flavors, since 6 flavors would give you only 30 pairs.

-The sky’s the limit: There are either 4 cake flavors topped with 6 types of icing, or 6 cake flavors and 4 types of icing.
+The Sky's the Limit: There are either 4 cake flavors topped with 6 types of icing, or 6 cake flavors and 4 types of icing.
 If there are 24 pairs possible, you need 2 numbers that multiply to 24 that also add up to 10.
 The factor pairs that multiply to 24 are 1 and 24, 2 and 12, 3 and 8, and 4 and 6.
 4 and 6 is the only one that adds up to 10, so they are the number of cake and icing flavors, or the other way around.